JesseStraat/Mathwiki/Category Theory/Enriched Category.md

 Quite trivially, a $\mathrm{Set}$-enriched category is a [[Smallness#Category theory|locally small]] category.
 ### $\mathrm{Ab}$-enriched category
 [[Monoidal Category#$ mathrm{Ab}$|Recall that Abelian groups form a monoidal category]].
 Let us work explicitly through $\mathrm{Ab}$-enriched categories.
 In particular, notice that $\mathrm{Ab}$-enriched categories are categories, through the reasoning above.
 A category is $\mathrm{Ab}$-enriched if and only if its hom-sets have the structure of an Abelian group and composition is bilinear.
-The unit of the hom-set is called the *zero morphism*.
+The unit of the hom-set is called the *zero morphism*, denoted by $0$.
 In particular, all hom-sets must contain a zero morphism and is therefore non-empty.
 $\mathrm{Ab}$-enriched categories are sometimes called *ringoids*, although this term may be reserved for small $\mathrm{Ab}$-enriched categories.

 **Proposition:** Let $\mathcal{C}$ be an $\mathrm{Ab}$-enriched category.
 Any object $A$ is a zero object (i.e., both [[Limit#Terminal object|terminal]] and initial) if and only if its identity morphism $1_A$ is the unit of the Abelian group $\mathcal{C}(A,A)$.